 Things remain the same in terms of specifications, though.
 The special edition phone also has the Snapdragon 865 processor, backed by 12GB of RAM and 256GB of storage.

-The OnePlus 8T Cyberpunk Limited Edition is currently only available in China, priced at 3,999 Chinese yuan (~$600).
-The phone went on sale on November 11, and there’s no word on global availability yet.
+The OnePlus 8T Cyberpunk Limited Edition is only available in China, priced at 3,999 Chinese yuan (~$600).
+The phone went on sale on November 11.
+It likely will not see a release outside of China now that the OnePlus 9 series is out.

 OnePlus 8T Concept